francis2/api/csharp/services-api/docs/ContractLibraryApi.md

-Returns all entities of ProductSession type related to multiple entities of Product type
+Retrieves all entities of ProductSession type related to multiple entities of Product type

 ### Example
 ```csharp